Dual-Balancing for Multi-Task Learning: Experiments

-The proposed SI-MTL is agnostic to the choice of MTL architectures.
-In this section, we conduct experiments on \textit{NYUv2} to evaluate SI-MTL using two more MTL architectures: \textit{Cross-stitch} \cite{MisraSGH16} and \textit{MTAN} \cite{ljd19}.
-Two current state-of-the-art GLS and CAGrad are compared with.
-The implementation details are the same as those in \textit{HPS} architecture in Appendix \ref{sec:impl}.
 Figure \ref{fig:arch} shows each task's improvement performance $\Delta_{\mathrm{p},t}$.
-For \textit{Cross-stitch} (Figure \ref{fig:arch_cross}), as can be seen, SI-MTL performs the best on all tasks, showing its effectiveness.
-As for \textit{MTAN} (Figure \ref{fig:arch_mtan}), compared with STL, the MTL methods (GLS, CAGrad, and SI-MTL) perform better on both Segmentation and Depth tasks, but only SI-MTL achieves comparable performance on the Normal task.
+For \textit{Cross-stitch} (Figure \ref{fig:arch_cross}), DB-MTL performs the best on all tasks.
+For \textit{MTAN} (Figure \ref{fig:arch_mtan}), all the MTL methods (GLS, IGBv2, and DB-MTL) perform better than STL on both semantic segmentation and depth estimation, but only DB-MTL achieves comparable performance as STL on the surface normal prediction task.